-As I think I have mentioned before, we have a fish pond.
+Future Farm has a large fish pond.
 Our fish pond has zero plants growing in it, though there are plenty growing around it, but nothing that is really helping to improve the water quality.
 So I have been searching for some aquatic plants to introduce.
 There is an aquatic plant sale at the local arboretum in July, but until then I thought I would try sprouting some lotus seeds.

 Lotus are not only edible, one of my main requirements for plants on Future Farm, but grow beautiful flowers, provide shade for the fish, and will gobble up some of the nutrients (fish poo) in the pond.

-I purchased some dried lotus seed pod heads from the nearest craft store.
+Lotus seeds can sort of expensive online, so I purchased some dried lotus seed pod heads from the nearest craft store.
 I tried to pick some that had large, heavy looking seeds.
-I think I paid about $6 for 3 seeds pods and I ended up with around 15-20 seeds.
+Only paid about $6 for 3 seeds pods and I ended up with around 15-20 seeds.
 The seed pods were fairly brittle, so I could easily break the seed pods apart to get the seeds out.

 I followed a youtube video on how to grind the seeds using a bench grinder.
 You grind the round end, not the pointy end.
 It was very easy, but if you don’t have a bench grinder, you could use a file or “score” the seeds with a knife.
 I then put all the seeds in a plastic container and added water.
 I assumed those that were floating were no good, and threw them in the small pond we have out back, just in case they were viable.